abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-loadbalancer.md

 If you already have an X.509 certificate with private and public key files for your website, you can skip this section.

 To create an SSL certificate, this guide uses the Let's Encrypt service.
-You will need your hostname and your email address.
+You will need your public hostname and email address.

-Define the new variables `ABCDESKTOP_PUBLIC_FQDN` and `USER_EMAIL_ADDRESS`
+Define the environment variables `ABCDESKTOP_PUBLIC_FQDN` and `USER_EMAIL_ADDRESS`:

 ``` bash